ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 During the call to `IBM_EBA.setup`, you can pass in the following fields to customize Watson Assistant, viz.

+* access_token –– JWT access token, check Settings tab in Lab for more details
 * agent_name –– replaces Watson as the name to whatever is supplied
 * agent_voice –– tunes Watson Assistant's voice
 * user_first_name, user_last_name, user_full_name –– makes Watson Assistant aware about current user so it will use personalization in answers.